mousepawmedia/devdocs/network/source/admin/accounts.rst

 After you've filled out all these fields, click :guilabel:`Add Mailbox`.

-Next, we need to create an Alias, so emails to the equivalent :code:`@mousepawgames.com` address will automatically forward.
-To create this, select :menuselection:`Virtual List --> Add Alias`.
-Fill out the
-following:

-* :guilabel:`Alias`: This should match the username on the email account we just created.
-Select the :code:`mousepawgames.com` domain name from the drop-down menu below this field.

-* :guilabel:`To`: This is a list of the addresses to forward email to, one address per line.
-We only need one, so enter the equivalent :code:`@mousepawmedia.com` email address.

-* :guilabel:`Active`: Make sure this is *checked*.

-Click :guilabel:`Add Alias` to create the alias.

-You should also review your settings in :menuselection:`Virtual List --> Virtual List`.
-Select the correct domain from the drop-down box to view all email addresses and aliases.
-Ensure the new mailbox exists under :code:`mousepawmedia.com`, and the corresponding alias under :code:`mousepawgames.com`.

 In a new tab, make sure you can log into webmail at `webmail.mousepawmedia.com <https://webmail.mousepawmedia.com/src/login.php>`_ using the new email address and password.